-- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
-To what extent does it support the validation of research results?
-To what extent will research products, including data, be made available and reusable to advance the field of research? - Does the Data Management Plan address the specific requirements the topic description? - For renewal applications only: Is the proposed work an appropriate outgrowth of, continuation to, or successor of the currently-supported research?
+- How does the work proposed address the science focus areas specified in this FOA? - What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How well does the Data Management Plan for the proposed research meet the Office of Science requirements as defined on the Digital Data Management website (https://science.osti.gov/Funding-Opportunities/Digital-Data-Management)?
+To what extent will research products, including data, be made available and reusable to advance the field of research?